Last Minute Gift Ideas

 2. Creative Art Bundle

-Perfect for the creative child or teen in your life, the Creative Art Bundle is a great way to build an at-home art studio and enjoy hours of fun for children of all abilities.
-This bundle includes swirl art, battery-operated scissors and a motorized squiggle wiggle writer pen.
+Perfect for the artist in your life, the Creative Art Bundle is a great way to build an at-home art studio and enjoy hours of fun for individuals of all abilities.
+The Creative Art Bundle includes swirl art, battery-operated scissors and a motorized squiggle wiggle writer pen.
 The swirl art painting machine and the scissors are both switch-adapted as well.
 These pieces can all be purchased individually, but this kit combines these great products to provide a creative outlet for any artist!

 3. Quick Start Communication Kit

-Designed for students with basic communication challenges, the Quick Start Communication Kit combines Enabling Devices‘ most popular tools to help students become active and engaged in the classroom, even when they have communication challenges that might otherwise hinder social interaction.
+Designed for students with basic communication challenges, the Quick Start Communication Kit combines Enabling Devices’ most popular tools to help students become active and engaged in therapy or school, even when they have communication challenges that might otherwise hinder social interaction.
 But don’t be fooled!
-This kit doesn’t just benefit students in the classroom.
+This kit doesn’t just benefit students in the classroom or therapy.
 The skills it helps to build extend into the home as well.

 4. Sensory Discrimination Kit